feature-engine/feature_engine/docs/user_guide/imputation/RandomSampleImputer.rst

                                   seed='observation',
                                   seeding_method='add'))

-the observation will be replaced using pandas sample as follows:
+the np.nan in the variable colour will be replaced using pandas sample as follows:

 .. code:: python